mcjurij/mfm/Software_en.md

 This screenshot shows the data of Counter 1: `meas_sgfit_E661A4D41723262A_2023-09-27.txt` and Counter 2: `meas_sgfit_E661A4D41770802F_2023-09-27.txt`.
 The two curves lie very precisely on top of each other, as the Savitzky-Golay filters almost completely smooth out the differences.
 It has to be said that the differences between the measurements from Counters 1 and 2 are very small anyway and are only really relevant for ripple control signals.

 The time on the x-axis is always local time.

+#### Menu structure

+- File->Read measurements - read all files that start with 'meas_*` except those with local time.
+- File->Read grid time - read the grid time offset `gridtime_*`, but not with local time.
+- File->Read incidents - read the incidents, must match the selected `meas_*` file.
+- File->Remove incidents - remove the incidents.
+- File->Quit - exit the program.

+Graphs can be deleted with a right click, after clicking on the graph or picking one in the legend.

+When loading grid time you may have to zoom out along the y-Axis to see anything.

+- View->Follow mode - switches to follow mode with the actual time range (see line with "Range:" at the bottom left).
+- View->Follow mode 5 mins - switches to follow mode with a 5 min time range.
+- View->Follow mode 15 mins - switches to follow mode with a 15 min time range.
+- View->Go to... - here you can jump to any point in time and set the time range in minutes.
+- View->Jump to PoI - here you can jump to the first, last, previous, next point of interest (PoI).

+Points of interest are currently only frequencies above 50.1 or below 49.9.
+These are searched when reading the first `meas_*` file.
+Or for the first graph if several are displayed and you select

+- Analyze->Find PoIs in measurement #1

+They are also searched when you remove the first graph in the list of graohs.

+- Help->Interactions - short explanation.
+- Help->About Qt - Qt's standard dialog "About Qt".

 ### Incidents